 This leads us to the choice of the right technology.
 Too often I encounter people with @gmail.com or @live.com emails.
 And then when I ask them why they don’t use their company’s domain name, the answer is “I am used to this service” or “I like Gmail’s functionality.”
 The two, do not have to be separated.
 As I have demonstrated in the “Send mail as” section, it is free, and it’s not that hard to set up.

-Setting up a service like G Suite involves changing your MX records (Mail Exchanger), so it’s more complicated to set up than “Send mail as.”
+Setting up a service like Google Workspace involves changing your MX records (Mail Exchanger), so it’s more complicated to set up than “Send mail as.”
 MX records are another type of resource record within the Domain Name System, also known as DNS.
-G Suite and Office 365 allow us to seamlessly send text messages from one email address to another, without touching the website server.
+Google Workspace and Microsoft 365 allow us to seamlessly send text messages from one email address to another, without touching the website server.
 That’s because MX doesn’t impact the website or even touching the dedicated server that hosts the website.
 Are you now beginning to understand why I am sharing this technical information?
 Just one thing though, if your domain name expires, your email will stop working, regardless of being separated from a different service from your website.

 Google or Microsoft?

-Having a separate email service (like G Suite or Office 365) means that if your website is unresponsive, your emails are still working!
+As we already covered, having a separate email service (like Google Workspace or Microsoft 365) means that if your website is unresponsive, your emails are still working!
 This isn’t the case with the “Send mail as” option.
 To receive the message, the original server hosting the website and email must send the message to your Gmail account.